Ethics in Psychiatric Rehabilitation

 There are recommended readings but no required texts for this course.

-Sue McNamara, MS, CRC, CPRPDirector, Professional Development Program
+Sue McNamara, MS, CPRPDirector, Professional Development Program

 Boston University, Center for Psychiatric Rehabilitation